Projects

 # Main Project Screen

-The main project screen shows a summary of your project, including the number of: experiments run, active endpoints, active workspaces, and active apps.
-Also included is a feed of all activity in the project.
+The main AI Studio Project screen shows a summary of your Project, including the number of Experiments run, active Endpoints, active Workspaces, and active Apps.
+The main Project screen also includes an Activity Feed that documents all of the activity in the Project.

-From this screen, you can start or access a running workspace and link your project to a Git repository.
+From this screen you can start a Workspace, or access an active Workspace, and link your Project to a Git repository.

 # Files

-cnvrg offers out-of-the-box version control for your project.
-With the simple drag-and-drop UI or the cnvrg CLI, you can have your project files (code, artifacts) automatically tracked and versioned.
+AI Studio offers out-of-the-box version control for your Project.
+With the simple drag-and-drop UI or the CLI, you can have your Project files (code, artifacts) automatically tracked and versioned.

 # File viewer